- Aberdeen Dental Society

 Created to fundraise money for Half-way Ball 2016 and Graduation Weekend 2018

 Social and fundraising society for the Medical School Class of 2019

 Aberdeen University Medical School GradSoc 2019 is here to fundraise so that we can provide you with the best Graduation Ball possible!

 Join our society to be kept up-to-date with our monthly socials and running total.

-Gaining funds for halfway and graduation ball one social at a time!
-We strive to bring the year group together by holding fun social and fundraising events that will appeal to the class of 2020 with the goal of celebrating our time at University of Aberdeen Medical School
+Gaining funds for graduation ball one social at a time!
+We strive to bring the year group together by holding fun social and fundraising events that will appeal to the class of 2020 with the goal of celebrating our time at University of Aberdeen Medical School.

 Promoting the specialties of Immunology and Infectious Diseases.

 From Global pandemics to the looming threat of anti-biotic resistance; Immunotherapy to autoimmune diseases.
 As the Immunology & Infectious disease society we provide a platform to discuss topics such as these in a number of ways; talks, interactive scenarios and workshops.
 Get infected with a passion for IIDs!